storpool/pve-storpool/docs/data.md

   more information needed to build a full object name for the parent.
 - `B`: boolean, nullable: is this a base image, e.g. a disk belonging to a VM template as opposed to one belonging to an actual VM
+- `c`: string, nullable: an optional comment describing e.g. an ISO image or a cloud root disk image.
+  For the moment this string may not contain whitespace or dashes.

 ## Volume and snapshot tags